IT2810/it2810-webutvikling-h18-prosjekt-3-41/README.md

-### Navigation - Kristoffer
+### Navigation
+React Navigation is born from the React Native community's need for an extensible yet easy-to-use navigation solution written entirely in JavaScript (so you can read and understand all of the source), on top of powerful native primitives.

 Mobile apps are rarely made up of a single screen.
-Snusbrother is no exception.
+SnusBrothers is no exception.
 To manage the presentation of, and transition between, multiple screens we have used React Navigation which is a standard when getting started using React Native.
 React Navigation provides